MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 # Manage apps using the App Catalog

-As a SharePoint or global admin in Microsoft 365, you can create and use the App Catalog to manage custom apps and apps from the SharePoint Store.
+As a SharePoint or global admin in Microsoft 365, you can acquire solutions from the SharePoint Store or distribute custom apps that can be used across SharePoint, Microsoft Teams, and Viva Connections.
+The first step in acquiring solutions is to have an App Catalog you can use to store and distribute solutions.

-For more information about your options for developing custom apps for SharePoint, see: [Overview of the SharePoint Framework](/sharepoint/dev/spfx/sharepoint-framework-overview) and [SharePoint add-ins](/sharepoint/dev/sp-add-ins/sharepoint-add-ins).
+For information about your options for developing custom apps for SharePoint, see [Overview of the SharePoint Framework](/sharepoint/dev/spfx/sharepoint-framework-overview) and [SharePoint add-ins](/sharepoint/dev/sp-add-ins/sharepoint-add-ins).

 ## Create the App Catalog
 <a name="__toc347303048"> </a>

 The first step is to create the App Catalog if it hasn't already been created.
+You can have only one App Catalog for your organization, and you only need to create it once.
+(If your organization is set up for Microsoft 365 Multi-Geo, you will have an App Catalog for each geo location.)

 Even if you don't plan to make internal custom apps available, you won't be able to do things like change settings for the SharePoint Store until you create the App Catalog.
-You can have only one App Catalog for your organization, and you only need to create it once.

 1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.